hayleyrbrooks/VNI/analysis/vniSummary.md

 **Base model 3:** choice display modulated by relative choice (chosen vs unchosen: choice * (risky gain $ * .5) - safe (where choice is -1/1).

-Across these base models, we saw similar areas of activation across choice display (no modulation), decision and outcome display (with and without modulatio of outcome amount).
+Across these base models, we saw similar areas of activation across choice display (no modulation), decision and outcome display (with and without modulation of outcome amount).
   - choice display (no modulation): people were processing information and value; activity in areas including insula, occipital cortex, caudate, putamen, thalamus)
   - outcome display (no modulation): areas like thalamus, insula and frontal areas.
 These results are very similar across the 3 models.
   - decision period: results were less clear/promising with only some intracalcerine cortex and this is probably due to the task where choice display and decision are tightly coupled (decision ends choice display).
 Because of this, we have decided to not model decision in addition to choice display in subsequent models.